svrooij/node-sonos-ts/docs/sonos-device/methods.md

 - **.GetFavoriteRadioStations()** - Get your favorite radio stations
 - **.GetFavorites()** - Get your favorite songs
 - **.GetQueue()** - Get the current queue.

+## Metadata

+This library can guess the required metadata for certain track uri's.
+This is done by the [MetadataHelper](https://github.com/svrooij/node-sonos-ts/blob/master/src/helpers/metadata-helper.ts).
+The "guessed" metadata is tested [here](https://github.com/svrooij/node-sonos-ts/blob/master/tests/helpers/metadata-helper.test.ts).
+If you want to extend this you'll need Wireshark.
+Set it up to monitor `port 1400`, execute the required action in the sonos app (on the same pc as wireshark) and look for `POST /MediaRenderer/AVTransport/Control`.

+Currently supported url's for metadata guessing:

+- `spotify:track:0GiWi4EkPduFWHQyhiKpRB` - Regular spotify track.
+- `spotify:artistRadio:72qVrKXRp9GeFQOesj0Pmv` - Spotify artist radio (has to be added to queue).
+- `spotify:artistTopTracks:72qVrKXRp9GeFQOesj0Pmv` - Spotify artist top tracks (has to be added to queue).
+- `spotify:album:5c4y5oD0jCAVHJNusKpy4d` - Spotify album (has to be added to queue).
+- `spotify:playlist:37i9dQZF1DXcx1szy2g67M` - Spotify playlist (has to be added to queue).
+- `radio:s113577` - Tunein radio station.

+This library will guess the metadata automatically for the following methods, but you can also use the **MetadataHelper**, yourself.

+- `sonosDevice.AddUriToQueue(...)` - Adding track to queue.
+- `sonosDevice.SetAVTransportURI(...)` - Switch transport (cannot be used to play 'containers' like playlists, albums, ...)
+- `sonosDevice.PlayNotification({...})` - Play a songs as notification (no containers).